-Development of multiple pad sites at the Brixmor Plaza on Storrs Street is substantially completed.
+Development of multiple pad sites at the Brixmor Plaza on Storrs Street is now completed.
 The project features approximately 16,000 SF of development, including two restaurants, an Xfinity store, and a coffee shop with drive thru.

 During its December 2022 meeting, the Planning Board granted conditional site plan approval for a new five story, 30,000 SF mixed use building to be developed at 20 South Main Street.
-The building will feature a Friendly Toast restaurant, office space, and event space.
-The project was recently downsized to a 24,000 SF, 4-story building, and will feature approximately 18 market rate rental housing units in lieu of office space.
+The Developer has modified the project back to a two-story building featuring a Friendly Toast Restaurant and event space, as well as a stand-alone diner and new restaurant on an abutting property.
+The revisions will be considered by the Planning Board in the coming months.

-A new Texas Roadhouse restaurant has been approved to replace the former Newicks / Smokey Bones restaurants at 317 Loudon Road.
+A new Texas Roadhouse restaurant has been approved to replace the former Newicks / Smokey Bones restaurants at 317 Loudon Road; and a new Popeye's restaurant recently opened at 304 Loudon Road.

 In spring 2023, United Therapeutics Corporation began construction of a new 36,000 SF corporate aircraft hangar at the Concord Municipal Airport.
-The facility is scheduled for completion in late 2023.
+The facility is scheduled for completion in early 2024.
 The project will generate approximately \$50,000 of lease revenue for the Airport in FY 2024, and between \$100,000 - \$150,000 in property taxes annually.